TIERGARTEN WAR MEMORIAL: BATTLE OF BERLIN 1945

 While the pedestal with the two tanks forms the front-side corners of the memorial site, another two machinery units of WWII are visible.
 Initially, two 122-mm mortars known as M-30 (1938 model) were placed here as the symbol of victory.
 The total production quantity of M-30 once reached 20 000 guns.
 The photographs of the site from 1948 already revealed other models of artillery pieces, which are still here nowadays.
 152 mm howitzer-gun M1937: 6884 of which were produced in total.
 It is believed that all four guns, the initial two and the latter, took part in the Battle for Berlin.
 The legend for tourists goes further to claim that these guns were the last to fire before the cessation of fire on May 2, 1945.

-Memorial park behind the tanks, guns, and the colonnade is another source of disputes regarding the site.
-The official German sources bear reference to the old Soviet information, that a site is a resting place for more than 2000 Soviet soldiers.
-It is important to understand that there were no mass burials on the whole territory of the Tiergarten park neither during the fights nor after May 2: only individual graves throughout the area.
+Memorial park behind the tanks, guns, and colonnade is another source of disputes regarding the site.
+The official German sources bear reference to the old Soviet information, that the site is a resting place for more than 2000 Soviet soldiers.
+It is important to understand that there were no mass burials on the whole territory of Tiergarten park neither during the fights nor after May 2: only individual graves throughout the area.
 The fact is, there is no factual evidence of the mass burial here neither in Soviet archives, nor in the extensive preserved construction documents of the memorial, nor in the post-war memoirs of the creators, nor in the repair works documentation of the later decades.
 It is worth mentioning that the 178 names on the pylons and plates include a number of grammar mistakes.
 The false characterization of the Soviet memorial in Tiergarten as the cemetery migrated in the Soviet press for decades, yet without any documented evidence.
 More than that, a few years ago the official organizations, which are responsible for the memorization of the fallen soldiers of WWII, made a statement officially in written form that the memorial in Tiergarten is a place of commemoration and there is no direct correlation between the 178 names and the indeed burials here, as well that there no mass burials here at all.

 The large white guarding house from 1947, located behind the memorial within the park, at present provides informational boards with information on both the history of Berlin, the Wall, and reunification.